|

 battery can damage a truck's electric motor and electronics.
 Failing

-batteries also require recharging more frequently, wasting hundreds or
+batteries also require recharging more frequently, wasting hundreds or thousands

-thousands of dollars in energy per year, depending on the size of your fleet. ·
+of dollars in energy per year, depending on the size of your fleet. ·

-RECORD KEEPING: We
+RECORD

-recommend that each forklift, battery and charger in your fleet be given a
+and charger in your fleet be given a unique number for easy identification

-records on the maintenance of batteries.
-For instance, keep a log of ever
+For instance, keep a log of ever time a battery is watered and equalize

-time a battery is watered and equalize charged, or at minimum, each time an
+charged, or at minimum, each time an operator complains of short run time and

-operator complains of short run time and whenever cells or cables are replaced.
+whenever cells or cables are replaced.
 These records

 will be invaluable when it comes to predicting when battery replacement will